z/Glare/README.md

 /etc/xdg/Trolltech.conf
 ~/.config/Trolltech.conf
 ```

-- KDE settings(only if there is no kde installed)
+- KDE settings(only if there is no kde installed, and only needed to set the colors of KDE apps without systemsettings)

 ```
 ~/.kde/share/config/kdeglobals
 ```

 - Aurorae(abandoned, the only available Aurora theme is the old default theme!((EXTRAS/WinDecos/Glare-default)))

 ```
 /usr/share/apps/aurorae/themes/<themedir>
 ~/.kde/share/apps/aurorae/themes/<themedir>
 ```

 - very simple compton settings

 ```
 /etc/xdg/compton.conf
 ~/.compton.conf

 ```
-- LXQt theme
+- LXQt 0.10 theme

 ```
 /usr/share/lxqt/themes/<themedir>
 ```

-- Qmmp(note that Glare is now incuded in Qmmp!)
+- Qmmp(note that the default theme is based on Glare)

 ```
 $HOME/.qmmp/skins/<theme>.wsz
 /usr/share/qmmp/skins/<theme>.wsz
 ```

 - Audacious

 ```
 /usr/share/audacious/Skins/<theme>.wsz
 ```

 - Promoe(copy the folder instead of the packaged theme)

 ```
 /usr/share/promoe/skins/<themedir>
 ```

-- PaleMoon
-  * just drag and drop the xpi into PaleMoon

 - SliM

 ```
 /usr/share/slim/themes/<themedir>
 ```

-###Bugs
+- PaleMoon
+  * just drag and drop the xpi into PaleMoon(or open it with PaleMoon)

+###Bugs:

 * since GTK3.16 I use dots as arrows because GTK3 makes it impossible to theme arrows within the toolkit theme.